 Educational Method: Charlotte Mason

-The program gives children a curriculum but also trains educators to carry out the program.
-This is useful as anyone who is considering the Charlotte Mason method should become familiar with this homeschooling method.
+The program gives children a curriculum and trains educators to carry out the program.
+This is useful as anyone considering the Charlotte Mason method should become familiar with this homeschooling method.

 Price $250 for the whole family.
 Plus the cost of books – this can vary if you find them second-hand.